Deciphering The El Nido Tours: Which to Take and Which to Skip

 Other Activities: Hikes, beaching

-If you want to further expand this because there is lots of rain in the forecast during your El Nido trip, then you can even do the two beach attractions on the inland tour separately.
-Nacpan beach (the image below) can certainly be a whole-day, or even multi-day trip and you wont regret it or feel shorted at all.
-This is some of the most beautiful beach in the Philippines… but I am sure that you have heard that statement from someone about some other beach before.
+If you want to further expand this because there is lots of rain in the forecast during your El Nido trip, then you can even do the two beach attractions (Twin/ Nacpan Beach & Las Cabanas/ Marimegmeg Beach) on the inland tour separately.
+The famous twin beaches of Nacpan can certainly be a whole-day, or even multi-day trip, and will deliver a fantastic beach experience.
+Visitors spending a day or two in Nacpan wont regret it or feel shorted at all.
+In fact, this is some of the most beautiful stretch of white sand beach in the Philippines… but I am sure that you have heard that statement from someone about some other beach before.

-Marimegmeg, or Las Cabanas Beach (the image directly above) as it is more popularly known, is just a 15-minute tricycle ride away from EL Nido Town.
-This small, but secluded beach is a great place to get away from the crowds.
+Marimegmeg, or Las Cabanas Beach as it is more popularly known, is just a 15-minute tricycle ride away from El Nido Town.
+This small, but secluded beach is a great place to get away from the island hopping crowds.
 It is also a fantastic place to unwind with some drinks.
 Just make sure to stick around to catch the best sunset view in all of El Nido.
+The main attraction here is the zip line, but most people seem to come here to drink while watching the sunset.

 Also part of the inland tour is Nagkalit-Kalit Falls; which is a 45-minute to one hour walk (each way) off the dirt road that leads to Nacpan Beach.
 This path will take you past some rice fields and, after a short jungle trek, the two level falls.
 Nagkalit-Kalit forms a pool that you can soak in at the base of the larger falls, then it is drained by a smaller set of falls below.

-While most people much rather be island hopping, water based activities and spending the entire day on a boat may not interest everyone.
+While most people venturing to El Nido much rather be island hopping, water based activities and spending the entire day on a boat may not interest everyone.
 These are all great alternate activities to consider.
 These destinations are also great alternatives to keep you busy on days where the weather is not ideal for being on the water.
-Just ask a tricycle driver to take you to any of these locations.

 The Highlight: Paddling